Virality

 (b) New current period, new previous period, or end previous period, to select what number of "users" to use in the calculations.
 "End previous period" will use the number from the end of the previous period, "new current period" will use new that current period excluding the new from virality (which would create a circular calculation), and "new previous period" will use the number of new users from the previous period, useful for longer viral cycle times.

 On Revenues, the viral coefficient is then calculated each period.
-By default the assumptions on Revenues will assume a declining viral coefficient over time to reflect decreasing virality through product maturity, but you can alter this assumption by changing the driver inputs on the viral coefficient line.
-The viral coefficient is multipled by the number of users defined on Get Started, and then that is added to the other growth factors (percentage growth per period, seasonality, manual input) to calculate the total new users per period.
+By default the assumptions on Revenues will assume a declining viral coefficient over time to reflect decreasing virality through product maturity and greater natural awareness of the product, but you can alter this assumption by changing the driver inputs on the viral coefficient line.
+You will want to alter this assumption to reflect the rate of change you think reflects the viral hooks embedded in your product or service.

 Common Modifications